 The first edition of Creative UK’s North East Investment Bootcamp has officially begun.
 Earlier this week, this intensive, six-month support scheme kicked off with a launch event held at Gateshead’s Baltic Centre For Contemporary Art welcoming each of the 16 creative businesses taking part in 2023’s inaugural cohort.

-The Investment Bootcamp has been developed as part of the North East Create Growth Programme, which is funded by the Department for Culture Media and Sport (DCMS) and delivered by Creative UK in collaboration with lead partners the North of Tyne Combined Authority, and aims to support creative businesses in planning for growth and exploring and securing commercial investment opportunities.
+The Investment Bootcamp has been developed as part of the North East Create Growth Programme, which is funded by the Department for Culture Media and Sport (DCMS) and delivered by Creative UK in collaboration with lead partners the North of Tyne Combined Authority (NTCA), and aims to support creative businesses in planning for growth and exploring and securing commercial investment opportunities.

 Open exclusively to North East businesses, the Investment Bootcamp is designed to change the way founders think about growth.
 Inviting them to focus their attention on long-term strategy and building a robust and sustainable plan for scale, it will help participants prepare for investment and long-term success.